hres/cfg-classification-webapp/README.md

 ## Build CFG Classification Webapp
 Run `ng build -bh /cfg-classification-webapp/` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The contents of this folder is what needs to be made available at https://lam-dev.hres.ca/cfg-classification-webapp/

+**Note the build command to execute for a QA build is `ng build -bh /cfg-classification-webapp/ -e qa`